 Wuyi Green offers a subtle cup with a light and pleasant vegetal taste and crisp finish.
 This tea is not assertive, it has a soft and lingering freshness with no sharp edges, simply a cup of delight.

 Described as a "wild" tasting green tea, the descriptor is apt for this unusual and boldly flavored varietal.
 A local green, it was grown on a small farm in the mountains of Fujian Province.
 Leaves are a rich, deep green color after a traditional style pan firing that shapes the leaf into a small curl and adds depth in taste.
-The varietal yields a natural fruity taste that will linger.
+The cultivar yields a natural fruity taste that will linger.
 The finish is fresh and clean.
-Pre-Qing Ming harvest, April 2019.
-Lot #9.
+Pre-Qing Ming harvest, April 2020.
+Lot #2.

 A delicious green tea that is refreshingly strong.
 Harvested early, its leaves are compact and rich with minerals and flavors as they have grown slowly as the cold weather warms in the mountains.
 If you are looking for a green with plenty of character this tea is a candidate.
 The processing of this leaf takes skill and it is made to local customs.
 We think it offers a new green tea taste profile to the U.S. market.

 Tea was harvested pre-Qing Ming.
 It is pan-fired green, a method of processing that sharpens the vegetal notes of the varietal.
 Tea was grown at an elevation of approximately 1100 meters.